pubstack/pubstack.github.io/_posts/2016-07-05-accelerometer-intro.md

 the relative position to a point p, which is derived using the double integration of the acceleration metrics.

-Until now we have no speed, time, acceleration metrics so we are going to start from the very beginning.
+Until now we have no speed, time or acceleration metrics so we are going to start from the very beginning.

 The items needed for this project are;